The voting population in Papua New Guinea is faced with the challenge of differentiating between political parties based on their policies.

 He said citizens should cast their votes while fully aware of the policies of the political parties to which their candidates belong.

-The NRI will be hosting forums for political parties to announce their party policies every Tuesdays, and Thursdays for the next few weeks.
+The NRI will be hosting forums for political parties to announce their party policies every Tuesdays and Thursdays for the next few weeks.
+Today’s forum saw one of the country’s oldest political parties, Pangu Pati, talked about their policies.